phillipbvetter/sdeTMB/README.md

 2. The (Continous-Discrete) Extended Kalman Filter
 3. The (Continous-Discrete) Unscented Kalman Filter

 The main advantage of the kalman filter implementations is a large increase in computational speed (x20), and access to the fixed effects hessian.
+In these cases TMB just acts as a convenient automatic-differentiator.
 A distinct advantage of the `TMB`-style implementation is that it allows for non-Gaussian observation noise, but this functionality is not yet implemented in the package.

 ## Installation